matthras/111-static-webpack/README.md

 If you want a simple setup where you only need one HTML file, one CSS/SCSS file, and one JS file, then this is the build for you.
 Simply edit `main.html`,`main.scss`, and `main.js` and Webpack will spit out a minified set of static files into your `dist` folder.

+Note: You can write regular CSS in `main.scss`, but the feature is there for those who know how to write SCSS.

 ### Requirements

 * [NodeJS](https://nodejs.org/en/)